Okay gang! Who’s getting ready to send an email on behalf of their org?

-- The Creative Side – the content of the email, including messaging and media.
+- The Creative side – in the form of your messaging and media

-- The Technical side – gathering your list and segmenting as needed.
+- The Technical side – like lists, segmentation, and tracking

-- The Human Management side – in the form of collaborators, proofreaders, last-minute-changers/EDs, and anyone else with a hand in getting this thing out to the world.
+- The Management side – in the form of collaborators, proofreaders, last-minute-changers/EDs, and anyone else with a hand in getting this out.

-Like any project, start with the goal of the email.
-What is the action you want readers to take?
+Like any project, start with goals.
+What is the action you want readers to take in your campaign?

-This question really is as simple as it sounds.
-Some common outcomes to shoot for:
+It’s as simple as it sounds!
+Some common CTA’s (calls to action) are:

 - Getting readers to RSVP to an event

-- Getting them to click a link to a web resource or article
+- Getting them to click a link to a resource or article

 - Getting them to share something on social media